cmpitg/ulquikit/src/main.md

   - `img/` is a copy of `images/`.
   - `js/` contains all JavaScript from or generated from `src/scripts/`.
   - `css/` contains all CSS from or generated from `src/styles/`.
+  - `src/` contains the source code generated from the docs.

 * The above structure is completely configurable (what's the point of being fully hackable if it's not? (-:).
 However, it's strongly advised not to